 saps your body of fluids, so you need to replenish to stay sufficiently

 hydrated.
-Water is the obvious choice, but a low-sodium vegetable juice blend,
+Water is the obvious choice, but a low-sodium tomato juice or vegetable juice blend,

-a reduced-sodium clear broth, and even sugar-free soda without caffeine can
+a reduced-sodium clear broth, and even sugar-free soda without caffeine or seltzer can

 help you rehydrate.

 it off.
 Alcohol disrupts your sleeping pattern, so chances are a

 night of revelry will leave you feeling less than cheerful in the morning.
 Try

 to schedule time for a quick nap during the day — at the very least,

 make sure you get adequate rest the following night.

 - Ease an aching head.
 Last but not least, to combat a morning-after headache, try an over-the-counter painkiller, such as ibuprofen or acetaminophen, or if you are sensitive to these drugs, a cold compress on the forehead can help.